Kelso Site

-The Kelso Site, near Mullen in Hooker County, Nebraska, was listed on the National Register of Historic Places in 1974.
+The Kelso Site, near Mullen in Hooker County, Nebraska, United States, was listed on the National Register of Historic Places in 1974.

 It was the site of a prehistoric village.
 The archeological site is designated by Smithsonian trinomial of 25 HO 23.

 According to Nebraska History: "Kelso is located on a sand dune overlooking the Middle Loup River near the town of Mullen.
 It is important as a rare example of a little known Woodland culture of the Sand Hills, Panhandle, and eastern Colorado dating A.D.
 500-1100."

 The archeological site was partially excavated in 1947, when the proposed Mullen Reservoir project was planned.
 This was "the only major excavation of a Woodland site in the Sand Hills proper.
 Approximately one-quarter of the Kelso site was excavated.
 Two hearths were uncovered, but storage pits or architectural ruins were not located.
 Artifacts included pottery, stone tools, animal remains, and a bone awl.
 The animal bone sample reflected an emphasis on smaller game.
 The site is somewhere between 950 and 1,350 years old."